 After being crowded into trucks and transported to the slaughterhouse, a journey that many pigs do not survive, pigs are hung upside down by their hind legs and bled to death.
 According to the Humane Slaughter Act, pigs are required by law to be stunned prior to their throats being slit, but stunning is an imprecise procedure that may fail to render the pigs unconscious.
 Many pigs remain alive and conscious into the next step in the process, where they are dunked into a tank full of boiling water.

 Though the image of cowboys herding cattle has long been a part of the American consciousness, the happy portrayals of the cattle industry overlook a number of cruelties inflicted upon the animals.
-Even if cattle are lucky enough to live out most of their lives on a range, they are branded with a hot iron without anesthesia for the purposes of identification.
-The process of rounding them up is extremely traumatizing for the cattle and can lead to severe injury.
+Even if cows are lucky enough to live out a portion of their lives on a range, they are subject to harsh weather conditions, branded with a hot iron without anesthesia for the purposes of identification and the process of rounding them up is extremely traumatizing for the cattle and can lead to severe injury.

-Most cattle raised for beef live confined in crowded, fetid feedlots for the final months of their lives, subject to unsanitary conditions, unnatural diets and, frequently, the administration of growth hormones.
-The last moments of their lives are no better: like pigs, the Humane Slaughter Act dictates that they must be stunned before slaughter, but this is not uniformly enforced.
+Most cows raised for beef live confined in crowded, fetid feedlots for the final months of their lives, subject to unsanitary conditions, unnatural diets and, frequently, the administration of growth hormones.
+The last moments of their lives are no better: transport and preparation for slaughter are traumatic, and, while the Humane Slaughter Act dictates that they must be stunned before slaughter, this is not uniformly enforced.

-Billions of chickens and turkeys are raised for slaughter every year, often overcrowded in huge warehouses where their movement and natural behaviors are restricted.
+Billions of chickens and turkeys are raised for slaughter every year in huge, overcrowded warehouses where their movement and natural behaviors are restricted.
 Both chickens and turkeys have the ends of their beaks cut off without anesthesia to prevent injuries from fighting with other birds (something that would not happen if the birds were not put in stressful, crowded situations).

 “Broiler” chickens are bred to be much larger than they would be in nature, which often causes fatal lung and heart problems as their organs are not built to support their weight.
-Turkeys are bred to enhance breast size for “breast meat” and no longer sport the vibrant, colorful feathers than can be found on turkeys in the wild.
+Even though they are slaughtered when only around 6 weeks old (they are still peeping, rather than clucking), they are so large and ill by then that many die before they can reach slaughter.
+Turkeys are bred to enhance breast size for “breast meat” and no longer sport the vibrant, colorful feathers that can be found on turkeys in the wild.
+They are slaughtered at 5 to 6 months.

 During transport, the birds are stacked in crates and exposed to the weather, resulting in birds dying before ever reaching the slaughterhouse (something the industry expects).
-Birds are not protected by the Humane Slaughter Act and, although some slaughterhouses claim to stun the birds before slaughter by dunking their heads in pools of electrified water as they hang upside down on the “line,” this may result only in paralysis, not unconsciousness.
+Birds are not protected by the Humane Slaughter Act and, although some slaughterhouses claim to stun the birds before slaughter by dunking their heads in pools of electrified water as they hang upside down on the “line,” many contend that this results only in paralysis, not unconsciousness.

 - Why Should We Care?